 One of the most important tasks for a business with heavy equipment or machinery is preventive maintenance.
-Nobody wants to experience extended downtime of an important asset when it could have been prevented.
-In order to help businesses get proactive with their preventive maintenance, a CMMS schedules regular preventive maintenance to be performed on any and all assets that need it.
+Nobody wants to experience extended downtime of an important asset when it could have been prevented with a little preventive upkeep.
+In order to help businesses get proactive with their preventive maintenance, a CMMS system schedules regular preventive maintenance to be performed on any and all assets that need it.

-Additionally, the most powerful CMMS can connect and “talk to” your various assets.
+Additionally, CMMS preventive maintenance software can connect with and “talk to” your various assets.
 Using the Internet of Things, sensors connected to your equipment can detect when issues arise, both major and minor.
-This creates an alert in your CMMS so you can address the issue right away.
-This is another proactive measure for ensuring that your equipment continues to run smoothly.
+This creates an alert that automatically goes out to the necessary parties so you can address the issue right away.
+This is another proactive measure to ensure that your equipment continues to run smoothly.

 Work Order Management

+One of the most crucial CMMS platform features is work order management.
 The digital realm is always better for organizing and storing work orders than pen and paper.
 You never want to lose track of your work orders; especially not your recent ones.
-The work order management features in a CMMS eliminate the possibility of losing track of your work orders, since they’re all stored within the system.
+This type of software’s work order management features drastically reduce the possibility of losing track of your work orders since they’re all stored within a searchable database.
 When you log in to a CMMS, you can view the status of all your work orders, such as which are yet to be started, which are in progress and which are done.

-In addition to simply tracking them, you can also see who was assigned to each work order.
-This is helpful for when you need to check on who performed maintenance.
+In addition to simply tracking maintenance, you can also see who was assigned to each work order and whether or not it has been completed.
 After all, it’s useful to know who’s responsible for a poor maintenance job, as well as who’s responsible for an exceptional one.

 A CMMS isn’t a substitute for a standalone inventory management system.
 However, the inventory management features available in a CMMS are still quite useful.
 While an inventory management system maintains inventory control over products and other items that are distributed from a warehouse, CMMS inventory management manages your spare parts.
 These parts are the ones used to repair and perform maintenance on your equipment and other assets.